Skip to content

 Luna Scripts

-Lunascope can execute Luna scripts to automate processing.
+Lunascope can execute Luna scripts for multi-step, automated processing.
 The console and output docks are hidden by default, but can be opened from the View menu or with Ctrl/Cmd-8 and Ctrl/Cmd-9.

 To apply HEADERS and STATS, similar to running